ratandeepbansal/doc-prescription/README.md

 - Click "Start" to begin consultation

 ### 2. Consultation Recording (Max 5 minutes)
+- Allow microphone access when prompted
-- Live transcription appears in real-time (simulated with demo text in MVP)
+- Speak into your microphone - transcription appears in real-time
 - AI analyzes conversation and provides suggestions for:
   - Symptoms
   - Diagnoses